ExtonHoward/Raven_Security_project/Raven_Security_Engagement.md

 * Create a different user to be the default user to the MySQL database.

 ### Root Password easily guessed ###
-Target 1 and Target 2 had an unbelieveably easy password on the root account allowing it to be guessed.
-Both web servers used the same, easily guessed password for root account.
+Target 1 and Target 2 had an unbelievably easy password on the root account allowing it to be guessed.
+Both web servers used the same, easily guessed password for the root account.

 Mitigation
 * Change the root password to a long and complex password.